IMMANUEL5015/Bucket-List-App/README.md

 * It generates a token upon successul signup / login and returns it to the client.

 ### Users
-* It allows users to be created.
+* It allows users to be signed up.
 * It allows users to login and obtain a token.

 ## Technologies Used in this Project